NativeScript/nativescript-cli/PLUGINS.md

 The NativeScript CLI takes the plugin and installs it to the `node_modules` directory in the root of your project.
 During this process, the NativeScript CLI resolves any dependencies described in the plugin `package.json` file and adds the plugin to the project `package.json` file in the project root.

-If the NativeScript CLI detects any native libraries in the plugin, it copies the library files to the `lib/<platform>` folder in your project and configures the platform-specific projects in `platforms/<platform>` to work with the library. (remove suggestion)
+If the NativeScript CLI detects any native libraries in the plugin, (suggestion: must change only for ios) it copies the library files to the `lib/<platform>` folder in your project and configures the platform-specific projects in `platforms/<platform>` to work with the library.

 Next, the NativeScript CLI runs a partial `prepare` operation for the plugin for all platforms configured for the project.
 During this operation, the CLI copies only the plugin to the `tns_modules` subdirectories in the `platforms\android` and `platform\ios` directories in your project.
 If your plugin contains platform-specific `JS` files, the CLI copies them to the respective platform subdirectory and renames them by removing the platform modifier.

-> **TIP:** If you have not configured any platforms, when you run `$ tns platform add`, the NativeScript CLI will automatically prepare all installed plugins for the selected platform. (suggestion - remove or explain better)
+> **TIP:** If you have not configured any platforms, when you run `$ tns platform add`, the NativeScript CLI will automatically prepare all installed plugins for any newly selected platform. (suggestion - explain better)

-Finally, the CLI merges the plugin `AndroidManifest.xml` and `Info.plist` files with `platforms\android\AndroidManifest.xml` and `platforms\ios\Info.plist` in your project. (remove suggestion - it doesn't merge anymore)
+Finally, the CLI merges the plugin `Info.plist` file with `platforms\ios\Info.plist` in your project.
+Not necessary for android. (suggestion)

-> **IMPORTANT:** Currently, the merging of the platform configuration files does not resolve any contradicting or duplicate entries. (remove suggestion - it does with 1.5)
+> **IMPORTANT:** Currently, the merging of the platform configuration files does not resolve any contradicting or duplicate entries.

 #### AndroidManifest.xml Merge Example